 Distance Per Stroke (DPS)

 If you're focusing on DPS, you're focused on making your stroke more efficient.
-The fewer strokes you take per length, the higher your DPS and the more efficient you're being!
+The fewer strokes you take per length, the higher your DPS and the more efficient your stroke!

-A fundamental body position in swimming, it's the shape wherein your body produces the least amount of drag with the water.
+A fundamental body position in swimming, streamline is the shape wherein your body produces the least amount of drag with the water.

 SWOLF is short for "Swimming Golf"